tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 **Cache Memory**

-- Cache memory is a small piece of SRAM located near the CPU
+- Cache memory is a small piece of SRAM located near the CPU.
+- Cache memory holds commonly used instructions, so they can be accessed quicker.
+- Deciding how much cache to use is a trade off.
+Larger cache increases the hit rate, meaning more different instructions can be held and executed from cache, meaning main memory must be accessed less.
+- However, increasing the size of cache to increase the hit rate makes the cache slower.
+- Therefore, cache is split into levels.
+L1 cache is is smallest and quickest, some processors go down to L3, which would be the largest and slowest.
+- The CPU will check registers first, then L1 cache, L2 cache, and then L3 if applicable before then sending the request to main memory.